theupdateframework/taps/candidate-fulcio-tap.md

 ## Verification
 This signature, and the associated Rekor timestamp obtained by querying the Rekor server, MUST be verified by the repository and MAY be verified by the end user.
 The verifier MUST obtain the Rekor root keys using a secure offline method prior to verifying the signature and associated certificate.

+While performing the steps in the [TUF client workflow](https://theupdateframework.github.io/specification/latest/#detailed-client-workflow), if the client encounters a signature that uses a Fulcio certificate, the client MUST perform the verification.
+In addition, the repository MUST perform verifcation.

-A repository should perform the following verification:
+Verification includes the following steps:

-* Verify the signature, and ensure that the signature chains up to the trusted Fulcio root.
+* Verify the signature on the certificate to ensure that the signature chains up to the trusted Fulcio root.
+* Verify the signature on the TUF metadata using the key from the Fulcio certificate.
-* Verify the proof of inclusion using the signed tree head to ensure that the certificate was included in the Rekor transparency log.
+* Verify the SET to ensure that the certificate was included in the Rekor transparency log.

-* If the Fulcio certificate is valid at the time it is verified (ie it was uploaded within the short validity period), stop here.
+Periodically the repository SHOULD perform online verification of all Rekor uses.
+Online clients MAY additionally perform online verification.
+This process is described in the auditors section below.

+## Auditors and Monitoring

+Online verification requires the following steps:

+* Obtain the most recent Rekor signed tree head.
+	* Query the Rekor transparancy log for a consistency proof against your current signed tree head.
+	* Verify this consistency proof.
-* Otherwise, query the Rekor transparancy log for the current signed tree head and a proof of inclusion of the signed tree head included in the signature.
+* Query the Rekor transparency log for a proof of inclusion against the certificate included in the TUF metadata
 * Verify this inclusion proof.

-While performing the steps in the [TUF client workflow](https://theupdateframework.github.io/specification/latest/#detailed-client-workflow), if the client encounters a signature that uses a Fulcio certificate, the client MUST perform the following verification:

-* Verify the signature, and ensure that the signature chains up to the trusted Fulcio root.
-* Verify the proof of inclusion using the signed tree head to ensure that the certificate was included in the Rekor transparency log.

-Online client MAY additionally perform the following verification:

-* Query the Rekor transparancy log for the current signed tree head and a proof of inclusion of the signed tree head included in the signature.
-Verify this inclusion proof.

-Clients that skip the online verification rely on the repository to ensure that the Fulcio certificate was valid at the time it was used to sign TUF metadata.

-## Auditors
+Online verification SHOULD be performed periodically by repositories and MAY be performed by clients.

-Developers SHOULD monitor the transparency log (TL) for certificates associated with their OIDC accounts to look for unauthorized activity.
+Developers SHOULD monitor the transparency log (TL)  and look for certificates associated with their OIDC accounts to look for unauthorized activity.
 If they see a certificate on the TL that they did not issue, the developer SHOULD replace any compromised metadata (creating new Fulcio certificate), and ensure the security of their OIDC account.
 If the OIDC account cannot be recovered, the developer MUST contact the role that delegates to them to replace the delegation to their OIDC identity.

-In addition to developer monitoring, the TL SHOULD have auditors that watch the log for any suspicious activity.
+In addition to developer monitoring, the TL SHOULD have auditors that watch the log by performing online verification for all uses in TUF metadata for any suspicious activity.
 If something bad (such as a mutation in the log, a deviation from the append-only policy, or invalid inclusion proofs) is found in the TL, then auditors MUST indicate this to clients to ensure they don’t use bad certificates.
 Clients SHOULD have a way to ensure that the transparency log has been audited.
 For example, auditors may upload signed targets metadata to the repository upon valid completion of an audit.
 Clients can look for the auditor signature on targets metadata using [multi-role delegations](https://github.com/theupdateframework/taps/blob/master/tap3.md) before verifying any Fulcio-signed delegated targets.
 The auditor MUST only sign metadata if all signatures in the TL look good.
 If the auditor detects a problem, they SHOULD revoke the auditor-signed metadata.
+The repository SHOULD be an auditor of the log.

 If the bad certificates are due to a compromised Fulcio server, Fulcio MUST revoke its certificate and distribute a new certificate in the TUF Sigstore root, and inform any affected clients of the compromise.